awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ```
 sudo setup-ec2monitoring [enable | disable]
 ```

+**Note**
+EC2 System Monitoring for macOS is not currently supported on M1 Mac instances\.

 ## Increase the size of an EBS volume on your Mac instance<a name="mac-instance-increase-volume"></a>